All the Same... or Not: Production

-The series was announced on December 2020 by series protagonist Gabriella Saraivah.
+The series was announced in December 2020 by series protagonist Gabriella Saraivah.
 In the video, Gabriella and the author of the series Lully Trigo, talk about the experience of recording for Disney+.
 The series adaptation was developed by André Rodrigues and Luly Trigo with production by Cinefilm.
 The recordings officially started in March 2021, in São Paulo.
 Due to the worsening of the COVID-19 pandemic, the recordings were suspended and resumed on May 17 and ended on July 8 of the same year.
 On May 6, 2022, Disney confirmed the production's premiere for May 25 of the same year.
 On May 10, the official poster and trailer was released.